 e) Without God – They didn’t know God.
 They didn’t follow God.
 That’s why they didn’t have any hope.

 4. The obvious question then is, could a Gentile in the Old Testament be saved?
 Did they have any chance?
 The answer is yes.
 Salvation has always been by faith and has never been handed out to anyone just because of their race.
 One received salvation in Old Testament times through the same method as today, by trusting in God.
 Non-Jews could actually become circumcised and become proselytes even in the Old Testament.
 Some Gentiles were saved, while some Jews were not.
 Nationality and ethnicity never guaranteed salvation.

-To remind the Jews that their race did not save them John the Baptist said in Matthew 3:9 – I tell you, God could make children for Abraham from these rocks.
+To remind the Jews that their race did not save them John the Baptist said in Matthew 3:9:

 However, the vast majority of Gentiles still continued to willfully reject God and even the few who did believe in God (Ruth, Nebuchadnezzar, etc.) wouldn’t receive the benefits of full citizenship.

 5. Why do we need to know all of this?
 Knowing where we come from helps us to be more joyful and grateful for where we are.
 Gentiles have much reason to be thankful that God has brought us from far away and reconciled us to Himself.